Mathnerd314/stroscot/docs/Commentary/Concurrency.rst

 ========

 Acquiring a lock blocks until the lock is released.
 This introduces the problems of deadlock and starvation, which can be detected as the absence of progressing execution orders.
 With wait-free / atomic operations we never need to block.

+Go map operations do not grab a mutex and must be synchronized by some larger data structure or computation for access from multiple goroutines.
+This speeds up most programs but means some programs must add synchronization to avoid crashing.
+It is safe to use the map read-only, and a runtime check can report when a map is modified unsafely by concurrent execution.

 Simulation
 ==========